johnroutledge/milestone-project-4/README.md

 **Future Features to Implement**
 * A Thai version of the website.
 * The ability to login using a social media account.
-* A wishlist feature.
+* A wish list feature.
 * Inventory tracking so stock availability can be shown on website.
 * 'Track my order' functionality so that customers can see the status of their order.
 * Confirmation when editing or deleting products for admin logins.
-* Skip navigation links for visitors to the site with certain disablities to enhance their UX.
+* Skip navigation links for visitors to the site with certain disabilities to enhance their UX.
 * The ability to accept or edit cookies.
 * Marketing opt-in options on the registration page.